Herrm2291/webapp-react-steveify/README.md

+## Steveify React Web App

+- [Created the React Application (create-react-app)]
+- [Changed the title in index.html]
+- Removed the App.test.js and logo.svg files since they wouldn’t be used
+- Added a reset.css file in the public folder and linked it in index.html
+- Imported Google fonts in index.html
+- Updated favicon.ico
+- Created the static components (App, SearchBar, SearchResults, Playlist, Tracklist and Track) with accompanying CSS files, each in their own folders, located under /src/Components/
+- Passed the state of a search results parameter through the SearchResults and TrackList components to render an array of tracks.
+When a user requests data from Spotify, the JSON response will include a set of song tracks.
+Each track will contain a field for name, artist and album.
+For each track in the results list, Steveify will display the song name, artist and album.
+- Passed the state of a user’s custom playlist title and tracks from the App component down to the components that render them (Playlist to TrackList).
+When a user adds songs from the search results list to their playlist, a method will update the state of a playlist parameter in App.js, and Steveify will render the song in the user's playlist.
+- Add/remove tracks to a playlist.
+Created the addTrack method in App.js for adding a song from the search results track list to the user’s custom playlist.
+Created the removeTrack method in App.js for removing a song from the user’s custom playlist.
+- Added the addTrack and removeTrack methods to Track.js as handlers for the addTrack and removeTrack onClick events in renderAction.
+- Allow the user to change the name of their playlist and and save the updated value to the App component’s state.
+- Created the savePlaylist method in App.js that saves a user’s playlist to the user’s Spotify account and then resets the state of the playlist name and tracks array.
+- Created the search method which updates the searchResults parameter in the App component with a user’s search results.
+Wrote the the logic that allows a user to enter a search parameter, receive a response from the Spotify API and then updates searchResults state with the results from a Spotify request.
+- Obtained a Spotify access token *****

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>